AniStepBall/ice-cream_sentiment_analysis/README.md

 # Ice Cream Review Sentiment

-Phase 1: Foundation & Data Engineering
+Phase 2: Machine Learning Models

 ## Project Goal
 Build a sentiment analysis pipeline using real-world ice cream review data.
 The goal is to explore, clean, and extract insights and features from the data to prepare it for machine learning.